CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ### Task 2: Create a security role

-In this task you will, build a new Project Manager role, configure permissions on the Project table, and publish the changes.
+In this task, you will build a new Project Manager role, configure permissions on the Project table, and publish the changes.

 1. Navigate to the **Power Apps** portal and make sure you have your sandbox environment selected and open the **Fabrikam Project Management** solution.